EduardoKrausME/moodle-theme_eadtraining/README.md

 ## 🏠 Frontpage

-Training offers two homepage options: the default Moodle layout and a customized version with editable blocks featuring the following elements:
+Ead Training offers two homepage options: the default Moodle layout and a customized version with editable blocks featuring the following elements:

 - Four Netflix-style slideshows
 - Three types of banners